BuddyOrbitFlover/bachelorsThesisArtifact/README.md

 ## Used Aids

 During the preparation of this work, the author used Claude Code and Gemini to draft content and to improve writing style, sentence structure, wording, and grammar.
-Claude Code was additionally used, under the author's direction, to draft the pipeline scripts, the analysis script, the toolchain adaptations, and this README.
+Claude Code was additionally used, under the author's direction, to draft the pipeline scripts, the analysis script, the toolchain adaptations, and READMEs.
 No AI tool executed an experiment or took a methodological decision.
 After using these tools, the author reviewed and edited all content as needed and takes full responsibility for the content of this thesis.

 ## License